What is a baby sleep bag or sack?

 What is the TOG rating of your sleep bags?
 Are they winter or summer weight?

-Woolino sleep bags are recommended to use in room temperatures 63-77F (17-25C).
+Woolino sleep bags are recommended to be used in room temperatures 63-77F (17-25C).
 Simply adjust the layers of underwear or sleepwear worn beneath the sleeping bag to suit the nursery temperature.
-You can find our suggested dressing guidelines on the back of the room thermometer that comes with every sleep bag.
+You can find our suggested dressing guidelines on the back of the room thermometer that comes with every baby sleep bag.

 What is the difference between Woolino Ultimate (universal size) and Woolino Basic Baby Sleep Bags?

 Both collections have same weight fabrics, merino wool lining and organic cotton outer.
 The differences are:

 Woolino 4 Season Ultimate Baby Sleep Bag has universal sizing: 2m-2yr, underarm snaps for adjusting the size of the armholes, travel slots for use in car seats, strollers, bouncers etc., & both shoulder snaps.

 Woolino 4 Season Basic Sleep Bag has simpler design: no snaps and no travel slots; it comes in traditional sizes: 0-6, 6-18, 18-36 months.

 When can my baby start using Woolino Ultimate Baby Sleep Bags in size 2m-2yr?
 How long will my baby fit in this Woolino sleeping bag?